w3scout/w3s_li_crm/README.md

 Liplex CRM
 ==========

-The Liplex CRM (Customer Relationship Management) module enables you to manage customers, products, services, invoices, timekeeping and tasks directly in your Contao system.
+The Liplex CRM (Customer Relationship Management) module enables you to manage customers, products, services, invoices, timekeeping, appointments and tasks directly in your Contao system.

 Installation
 ------------